umddb/datascience-fall14/lab7/README.md

     		 1746 |  john | smith

 - Step 6: You can retrieve data about users whose last name is smith by creating an index, then querying the table as follows:

  		CREATE INDEX ON users (lname);

 		SELECT * FROM users WHERE lname = 'smith';

-		You shoud see the following output
+		You shoud see the following output:

  		user_id | fname | lname
 		--------+-------+-------
     	   1745 |  john | smith
     	   1746 |  john | smith

+If you try running this query without creating the index, you will get an error.

 #### Writing Applications
 Applications can be written over Cassandra in a variety of different languages.
 For the applications to connect to and query Cassandra, a database